Learn Music and Audio Production | iZotope Tips and Tutorials

 As the keyword “reference” suggests, reference tracks are meant to serve as guides for understanding the intended direction of a record—both artistically and sonically.
 It’s commonly used in both the mixing and mastering stages, especially when an engineer is collaborating with an artist/producer who has specific ideas of how they’d like their production mixed or mastered.

-Artists may have a particular song, album, or artist that they want their particular record to sound similar to, or they might have a general idea of how certain elements in the production should sound.
+Artists may have a general idea of how certain elements in the production should sound, or they might have a particular song, album, or artist that they want their record to sound similar to.
 By referencing popular hit records that fall within the same sonic “umbrella” as the music that’s being mastered, the engineer instantly gets a better general sense of the timbre, tonal make-up, and overall dynamic range/energy that the artist is hoping to achieve in their music.

-Ozone 9 has multiple features built-in that allow for a seamless and intuitive A/B listening experience between your music and reference tracks.
+- In Ozone, there are multiple built-in features that offer a seamless and intuitive A/B listening experience between your music and reference tracks.
+Its Master Assistant can match your music to a target genre, and it can also match your track to custom targets that you upload or import via Audiolens.
 Its Track Referencing feature allows you to listen to multiple reference tracks with ease within your mastering workflow.
-The Tonal Balance Control plug-in allows you to capture a reference track’s target curve to compare against your own track while mastering.

 Advantages of using reference tracks in mastering

-Reference tracks help you understand the client’s artistic intent
+Reference tracks can help you understand the client’s artistic intent

 With the help of reference tracks, artists have an easier time explaining a specific sound they’re going for.
 With you being the mastering engineer, this is crucial for ensuring that your mastering decisions align with the client’s vision.
 Encouraging the client to be open about sharing their ideas helps bridge this creative gap between collaborators.
 Rather than relying solely on technical jargon and numbers, oftentimes all it takes to get collaborators on the same page is mentioning a popular hit record as a point of reference.